-World civilizations and their historical interactions.
-Origins of civilizations in the Middle East, the Mediterranean area, Africa, China, Indian subcontinent and the Americas.
-Chronologically, covers the period from prehistory to the end of the classical era.
+This is a survey of the development of world civilizations and alternative nomadic/pastoral lifestyles.
+It investigates cultures, politics, and lifestyles from prehistoric times through the classical period.
+Students learn about the origins of civilizations in the Middle East, the Mediterranean, Africa, China, and the Indian subcontinent.
 Need not be taken in sequence.
 Recommended preparation or recommended to be taken with: WR 121.
 Credits: 4 Lecture: 4